gasparian/multithread-file-reader/README.md

 ### Build and test

-Specify your os and arch to Build static binary (except for mac):
+Specify your os and arch to build static binary (except for mac):

 ```
-make build GOOS=linux GOARCH=amd64
+GOOS=linux GOARCH=amd64 make build
 ```
-Executable binary will be located at `./cmd/filereader/`.
+Executable binary will be located at the repo's root.
-By default `linux/amd64` is using.

 In order to test, just run:
 ```